juancarlospaco/biblioteca-guarrilla/README.md

 - `--debug` Debug mode.
 - `--color` Use colored Terminal output.
-- `--autorefresh=9` Forze Auto-Refresh of Web on Seconds, 1 ~ 255 integer.
+- `--autorefresh=9` Force Auto-Refresh of Web on Seconds, 1 ~ 255 integer.
 - `--filters` Use Filters per book name on the Web.
-- `--message` Admin Message seen on the Web, ideal for MOTD, COC, etc.
+- `--message="foo"` Admin Message seen on the Web, ideal for MOTD, COC, etc.
 - `--limit=42` Max number of books to publish on the Web, 1 ~ 255 integer.
 - `--output='/path/to/file.html'` Write the Web to a file instead of serving it.
 - See Help with `--help`.